 If you do not have these experiences or skills, you should take a beginning computer course before attempting distance learning classes.
 (Contact Student Development at either campus, and talk to a counselor for information on which course is right for you.)

 Note: The hardware requirements listed above are general and apply to most courses.
 Requirements may vary for some courses.
-Please check your course syllabi for special hardware requirements.
+Please check your course syllabi for special hardware requirements. ** Some application functions and services may not be compatible with all mobile devices.

 Virus/ Spyware Information